2007 •Nintendo DS

 RG-351MP is described with battery: 3500 mAh and cooling: Heatsink Metal case passive.
 Those are not background details; they shape noise, comfort, endurance, and whether the device feels eager to be used or mildly exhausting to keep fed.
 Audio is covered by Dual Stereo Bottom facing and 3.5mm Headphone, which matters for sofa play, travel, and late-night sessions when speakers and headphone output can quietly make or break the experience.

 Physically, the device is outlined by 145 mm x 73 mm x 18 mm, 271.0, Metal (Aluminum), and Ocean Blue, Matte Black, Mint Green.
 This is where you start picturing whether it is truly pocketable, only jacket-safe, or clearly a bag companion.
-Buyers often underestimate how much daily affection is driven by the little things: where the ports sit, how the shell feels, and whether the handheld seems built for real use instead of product photos.
+A handheld is only as portable as the friction it introduces.
+Too heavy, too hot, too awkward, and even strong specs start feeling theoretical.

 The practical I/O story includes Dual External MicroSD, USB-C OTG, 5 GHz WiFi support with USB dongle, and USB-C x2.
 These details matter because many retro buyers are also collectors, tinkerers, dock-and-TV players, or people with large libraries that need sensible storage and transfer options.